astronomer/docs/learn/managing-dependencies.md

 import dependencies_example_1 from '!!raw-loader!../code-samples/dags/managing-dependencies/dependencies_example_1.py';
 import dependencies_example_2_taskflow from '!!raw-loader!../code-samples/dags/managing-dependencies/dependencies_example_2_taskflow.py';

-[Dependencies](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html#relationships) are a powerful and popular Airflow feature.
+[Dependencies](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html#relationships) are a powerful and popular Apache Airflow®® feature.
 In Airflow, your pipelines are defined as Directed Acyclic Graphs (DAGs).
 Each task is a node in the graph and dependencies are the directed edges that determine how to move through the graph.
 Because of this, dependencies are key to following data engineering best practices because they help you define flexible pipelines with atomic tasks.

 Throughout this guide, the following terms are used to describe task dependencies: